 Building a Masterpiece

-One of the truly unique urban Mosques and charitable building project was commissioned by the Grand Vizier and called after his name, the Sokollu Mehmet Pasha Mosque Complex (1571-72) in the Kadirga Liman quarter, location of the former gate (Kumkapi), which protected the harbor.
+One of the truly unique urban Mosques and charitable building projects was commissioned by the Grand Vizier and called after his name, the Sokollu Mehmet Pasha Mosque Complex (1571-72) in the Kadirga Liman quarter, location of the former gate (Kumkapi), which protected the harbor.
 The approach to this neighborhood complex is through descending narrow crooked lanes.
 The irregular site drops over 56 feet and presents a serious urban planning challenge.
 Sinan’s indigenous talent for taking advantage of the lay of the land is evident from the respect for scale and the ingenuity and delightful changes in views one experiences accessing any one of the number of entries to this complex.

-During the construction of the Sokollu Sinan receives a great deal of pressure from Sultan Selim II, son and successor to Sultan Suleyman, to progress what is to be Sinan’s monumental masterpiece, The Selimiye Complex in Edirne (1568-74).
+During the construction of the Sokollu Sinan received a great deal of pressure from Sultan Selim II, son and successor to Sultan Suleyman, to progress what is to be Sinan’s monumental masterpiece, The Selimiye Complex in Edirne (1568-74).
 As described …”tall minarets announce the city of Edirne from its endless landscape and from as far as the eye can see.
 The mosque dominates and crowns the highest elevation, looking down on a city articulated by domes and minarets of other massive buildings.”

 It is said that in Istanbul monuments grow from the city but the Selimiye grows from the land.
 The dome is of the same diameter as Hagia Sophia but is higher.
 The pencil-shaped minarets, grooved to express verticality, are some of the tallest ever built (230 feet from ground to finial).
 Sinan used these minarets as buttressing piers.
 The mosque plan, like the Sehzade Mosque, comprises two equal parts, one open (the spacious court) and one covered (the mosque).
 “The superb quality of the exterior does not adequately prepare one for the breathtaking spaciousness and sheer poetry of space and light within”.
 Edirne has suffered through many earthquakes but none have harmed this monument.
 Sinan’s crowning glory is summed up in this project through its graceful synthesis of the exterior with and ideal spatial interior.